M4he/Linux/JACK/PulseAudio through JACK EQ/README.md

 ### Tweak the EQ and make it permanent
 You may now go into the Calf JACK Host window again and manipulate the EQ to your liking, it should immediately affect your audio.
 If you are satisfied with your configuration:
 - go back to the 'Calf JACK Host' main window and select 'File' > 'Save as...'
-- save the configuration, e.g. to `~/.config/jack/calf.conf`
+- save the configuration, e.g. to `~/.config/jack/calf.conf` (make sure the path matches to that in `~/.config/jack/pulse-pre-jack-start.sh`)
 - add the Calf Host to your startup applications like this:
     - `calfjackhost --load ~/.config/jack/calf.conf &`